pingersauce/onlyfrens/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Security

+- Never commit sensitive credentials or environment variables
+- Keep your Google Sheets API credentials secure
+- Regularly update dependencies to patch security vulnerabilities